shadonet/pfSense-pkg-zeek/README.md

 - **Having an issue**? or looking for support?
 [Open an issue](https://github.com/shadonet/pfSense-pkg-bro/issues/new) and we will get you the help you need.
 - Got a **new feature or a bug fix**?
 Fork the repo, make your changes, and submit a pull request.
+- See the [Setting up a Development Environment](./Development-Env.md) page for instructions on how to set up your own development environment and generate packages.

 ## Support this project